lzhoucs/vuetify/README.md

 ### Where to get the modified code/package

-I am maintaining two branches:
+I am maintaining the following branches:
 * [1.5.x.modified](https://github.com/lzhoucs/vuetify/tree/1.5.x.modified)

 to keep up to date with 1.5.x versions of vuetify.
 It is published to npm: [@lzhoucs/vuetify](https://www.npmjs.com/package/@lzhoucs/vuetify)